Back

 Inscriptions

-In the lower right corner there is the author’s signature Pinelli f. [fecit].
-In the center of the engraving under the image there is the work’s title Il Carnacciaro.
-There is a number "41" in the upper right corner above the plate.
+In the lower right corner, there is the author's signature Pinelli f. [fecit].
+In the centre of the engraving, under the image, is the work's title Il Carnacciaro.
+The number "41" is in the upper right corner above the plate.